How to Zoom Element’s Content With CSS

 <div id="sampleDiv" style="width: 100px; background-color: Gray;"> Zoom Me </div> <button onclick="sampleDiv.style.zoom='300%'">Zoom 300%</button> <button onclick="sampleDiv.style.zoom='200%'">Zoom 200%</button> <button onclick="sampleDiv.style.zoom='100%'">Zoom 100%</button>

-- How to Create a Header With CSS
+- How to Style a List of Code in CSS

-- How to use large Background using CSS
+- How to Create Top Navigation Using CSS